 In software, as in language, we use euphemisms to hide a failure of thought.
 We call it a "department" when we actually mean a "separate plugin."
 To tell the difference, apply the Three-Strike Rule.
 If a subsystem triggers any of these signals, it is not a department; it is a split.

 - Strike Two: The Reading Pattern.
 Every craft has a specific protocol for consuming information before making a decision.
-Publishers read the manuscript and the project bible.
-Engineers read the codebase and the architecture docs.
-If the department reads from different sources using different protocols, it is a separate plugin.
+As detailed in the Brain Vault learnings on Reading Patterns, a professional does not just "read"—they scan for specific signals.
+Publishers read the manuscript and the project bible to assess narrative arc.
+A growth marketer reads the LTV (Life Time Value) and CAC (Customer Acquisition Cost) reports to assess channel viability.
+If the "department" reads from different sources using fundamentally different protocols, it is a separate plugin.

 - Strike Three: The Output Shape.
 A plugin should own one craft.
 This means its skills produce a consistent class of artifact.
 Publishers produce form-stage deliverables—covers, jacket copy, layouts.
 Marketers produce campaigns and ad-copy.
-If the output of a "department" belongs in a different directory with a different lifecycle, it is a separate plugin.
+If the output of a "department" belongs in a different directory with a different lifecycle—refer to the Plugin Architecture specs—it is a separate plugin.

 The Diagnostic Test